-- DRTM_SUPPORT: Boolean flag to enable support for Dynamic Root of Trust for Measurement (DRTM).
+- DRTM\SUPPORT: Boolean flag to enable support for Dynamic Root of Trust for Measurement (DRTM).
 This feature has trust dependency on BL31 for taking the measurements and recording them as per PSA DRTM specification.
-For platforms which use BL2 to load/authenticate BL31 TRUSTED_BOARD_BOOT can be used and for the platforms which use RESET_TO_BL31 platform owners should have mechanism to authenticate BL31.
-This option defaults to 0. - ENABLE_RME: Numeric value to enable support for the ARMv9 Realm Management Extension.
-This flag can take the values 0 to 2, to align with the FEATURE_DETECTION mechanism.
-Default value is 0. - ENABLE_SME_FOR_NS: Numeric value to enable Scalable Matrix Extension (SME), SVE, and FPU/SIMD for the non-secure world only.
+For platforms which use BL2 to load/authenticate BL31 TRUSTED\BOARD\BOOT can be used and for the platforms which use RESET\TO\BL31 platform owners should have mechanism to authenticate BL31.
+This option defaults to 0. - ENABLE\RME: Numeric value to enable support for the ARMv9 Realm Management Extension.
+This flag can take the values 0 to 2, to align with the ENABLE\FEAT mechanism.
+Default value is 0. - ENABLE\SME\FOR\NS: Numeric value to enable Scalable Matrix Extension (SME), SVE, and FPU/SIMD for the non-secure world only.
 These features share registers so are enabled together.
-Using this option without ENABLE_SME_FOR_SWD=1 will cause SME, SVE, and FPU/SIMD instructions in secure world to trap to EL3.
-Requires ENABLE_SVE_FOR_NS to be set as SME is a superset of SVE.
+Using this option without ENABLE\SME\FOR\SWD=1 will cause SME, SVE, and FPU/SIMD instructions in secure world to trap to EL3.
+Requires ENABLE\SVE\FOR\NS to be set as SME is a superset of SVE.
 SME is an optional architectural feature for AArch64.
-At this time, this build option cannot be used on systems that have SPD=spmd/SPM_MM and atempting to build with this option will fail.
-This flag can take the values 0 to 2, to align with the FEATURE_DETECTION mechanism.
-Default is 0. - ENABLE_SME2_FOR_NS: Numeric value to enable Scalable Matrix Extension version 2 (SME2) for the non-secure world only.
-SME2 is an optional architectural feature for AArch64.
-This should be set along with ENABLE_SME_FOR_NS=1, if not, the default SME accesses will still be trapped.
-This flag can take the values 0 to 2, to align with the FEATURE_DETECTION mechanism.
-Default is 0. - ENABLE_SME_FOR_SWD: Boolean option to enable the Scalable Matrix Extension for secure world.
-Used along with SVE and FPU/SIMD.
-ENABLE_SME_FOR_NS and ENABLE_SVE_FOR_SWD must also be set to use this.
+At this time, this build option cannot be used on systems that have SPD=spmd/SPM\MM and atempting to build with this option will fail.
+This flag can take the values 0 to 2, to align with the ENABLE\FEAT mechanism.
 Default is 0.